top of page

 Casting Policy

-When we cast a show, we look deeper than the external image each performer shows us.
-We recognize the way a person auditions is not always an accurate representation of his or her talent level.
-For that reason, we attempt to learn a little bit about how each student is wired.
+When we cast a show, we look more profound than the external image each performer shows us.
+We recognize that how a person auditions is not always an accurate representation of his or her talent level.
+Therefore, we attempt to learn a little about how each student is wired.
 We look more at the personality and raw talent in a person than we do at the perfectly prepared few minutes of audition material.

-The best shows are the ones with strong talent among every cast member.
-Every student will receive the same hands-on, detailed instruction and opportunities to learn, whether they are a lead or a chorus member.
+The best shows feature strong talent among every cast member.
+Every student, whether a lead or a chorus member, will receive the same hands-on, detailed instruction and learning opportunities.

 Will you accept any role?
-We plan to cast as many performers as possible, but we anticipate a high turnout for auditions.
-Clearly, with a large turnout, only a couple of people out of dozens will get the role they want.
-However, the ensemble/chorus roles are just as important to the show as the leads are.
+We plan to cast as many performers as possible but anticipate a high turnout for auditions.
+Clearly, with such a large turnout, only a couple of people out of dozens will get the role they want.
+However, the ensemble/chorus roles are just as crucial to the show as the leads.
 This is especially true here at DACO, as we like to feature every performer as much as possible.

-Please understand that it is very difficult to cast a show, and it becomes even harder if people drop out after casting.
-It is important that we know upfront whether you are fully committed to doing this show and making it the spectacular success we know it can be.
+Please understand that it is challenging to cast a show, and it becomes even more complex if people drop out after casting.
+We must know upfront whether you are fully committed to doing this show and making it the spectacular success we know it can be.
 If you will only accept a particular role, we need to know that upfront.
-It is not fair to anybody if we give you a different (but still significant) role or chorus, and you decide to drop out.
+It is unfair to anybody if we give you a different (but still significant) role or chorus, and you decide to drop out.

-It is the policy of DACO that if an actor auditions for a show (agrees to take any role including chorus) and is cast, they must accept the role they are given.
-If the actor chooses not to participate in the production following the cast list being announced, they may NOT audition for another show for 1 year.
+DACO policy states that if an actor auditions for a show (agreeing to take any role, including chorus) and is cast, they must accept the role.
+If the actor chooses not to participate in the production following the announced cast list, they may NOT audition for another show for one year.

-That actor will also NOT be considered for a lead role in the next production they audition.
-In addition, this action may be considered in future casting decisions and any written/verbal references.
+The actor will also NOT be considered for a lead role in the next production for which they audition.
+This action may also be considered in casting decisions and written/verbal references.

-Not only is dropping a show unprofessional, but it is also disrespectful to the directors, cast members, and above all to the craft of theatre itself.
+Not only is dropping a show unprofessional, but it is also disrespectful to the directors, cast members, and the craft of theatre itself.

 bottom of page